-Scientists say they may have discovered why stress makes hair turn white, and a potential way of stopping it happening without reaching for the dye (Readers may find some of the details distressing).
+Scientists say they may have discovered why stress makes hair turn white, and a potential way of stopping it happening without reaching for the dye.

-In experiments on mice, stem cells that control skin and hair colour became damaged after intense stress.
+In tests in mice, stem cells that control skin and hair colour were damaged by stress from intense pain.

 In a chance finding, dark-furred mice turned completely white within weeks.

 The US and Brazilian researchers said this avenue was worth exploring further to develop a drug that prevents hair colour loss from ageing.

 Men and women can go grey any time from their mid-30s, with the timing of parental hair colour change giving most of the clues on when.